-Press the button down to make your front and rear turn signal lamps flash on and off.
+Push the button at the top of the steering column all the way down to make your front and rear turn signals flash on and off.

 Your hazard warning flashers work no matter what position your key is in, and even if the key isn't in.

-To turn off the flashers, press the button down again.
+To turn off the flashers, push the button until the first click and release.

 When the hazard warning flashers are on, your turn signals won't work.
-They also won't flash while you're braking.